Piper Aircraft Co. v. Reyno: Holding 2

-Because the central purpose of any forum ononveniens inquiry is to ensure that the trial is convenient, a foreign plaintiff's choice deserves less deference.
+Because the central purpose of any forum non conveniens inquiry is to ensure that the trial is convenient, a foreign plaintiff's choice deserves less deference.
 The District Court's holding that the case would be better suited in Scotland was not unreasonable.
 First, because the majority of evidence was there and second, because the decedents were not able to properly implead the defendants.

 Also, Pennsylvania would not be a good venue because there would need to be two law standards - the Pennsylvania law would apply to Piper and Scottish law would apply to Hartzell.
 A trial involving two sets of laws would be confusing to the jury.
 A lack of familiarity with Scottish law would also be confusing.
 Another powerful reason why Pennsylvania is a bad venue is that Scotland has a very strong interest in this litigation.
 There is "a local interest in having localized controversies decided at home."

 "Scotland has a very strong interest in this litigation.
 The accident occurred in its airspace.
 All of the decedents were Scottish.
 Apart from Piper and Hartzell, all potential plaintiffs and defendants are either Scottish or English.
 As we stated in Gilbert, there is 'a local interest in having localized controversies decided at home.'
 330 U.S., at 509.
 Respondent argues that American citizens have an interest in ensuring that American manufacturers are deterred from producing defective products, and that additional deterrence might be obtained if Piper and Hartzell were tried in the United States, where they could be sued on the basis of both negligence and strict liability.
 However, the incremental deterrence that would be gained if this trial were held in an American court is likely to be insignificant.
 The American interest in this accident is simply not sufficient to justify the enormous commitment of judicial time and resources that would inevitably be required if the case were to be tried here."